williamyeny/williamyeny.github.io/_posts/2025-03-29-precision-and-recall.md

 ![4](/assets/pr-4.svg){:.w75}

-Now we can come up with general definitions.
+Now, let's generalize!
 Precision is "if something is identified as X, what are the chances it's actually X?" and recall is "of all the things that are actually X, how many did we correctly identify?"

 In a perfect world, we would be able to draw a box with 100% precision and 100% recall.
 But realistically, we have to balance the values.